faker-js/faker/docs/guide/localization.md

 Did you know Faker supports many different locales?
 When using our default instance `import { faker } from '@faker-js/faker'` you get English data.
-However, we also provide pre-built instances for more than 50 other locales.
+However, we also provide pre-built instances for [more than 60 available locales](#available-locales).

+For example, you can import the German locale:

 `import { fakerDE as faker } from '@faker-js/faker'`

-See below for a list of available locales.

 ::: tip Note
 You can also build your own Faker instances, with custom locales/overwrites.